Zacharovanyi Krai National Nature Park

 The national park contains a varied flora and fauna, including Carpathian red deer, chamois, brown bear, wild boar, European badger, Eurasian lynx, European wildcat, Eurasian beaver, trout and grayling.
 The park was created to preserve, reproduce and efficient use of the typical and unique natural complexes of Eastern Carpathians.

+Zacharovana Dolyna State Park and Chorne Bahno Swamps are parts of the Zacharovanyi Krai.